Complex invariants of poristic Steiner 4-chains: Moments and invariants of Steiner chains

+Another corollary yields the interval where $r(t)$ is unimodal, which implies the log-concavity property playing important role in various combinatorial issues.

+\begin{cor} The poristic radius $r(t)$ is unimodal in segments $[0, \pi]$ and $[\pi, 2\pi].$ \end{cor} This corollary is proved by noticing that the derivative $dr/dt$ of the right-hand-side of (\ref{keyformula1}) is equal to $\sin t$ times a certain constant, which obviously implies the statement. \\

+Using Proposition \ref{poristicradius} and Corollary \ref{polarangle} one can easily compute the (canonical) coordinates of the center $z(t)$ as follows.
+For simplicity, we only describe this procedure for $n=3$.
+As was already mentioned, the distances between $z(t)$ and the centers of the outer and inner parent circles are $R-r(t)$ and $r + r(t),$ respectively.
+Hence the abscissa and ordinate of $z(t)$ are equal to $(R - r(t)) \cos t$ and $(R - r(t)) \sin t$ respectively.
+The radii $r_{\pm}$ of two neighboring poristic circles can be found as the roots of quadratic polynomial (\ref{yiuquadratics}).
+Having the values of $r_{\pm}$, the polar angles of the centers $z_{\pm}$ of the two neighboring poristic circles are given by equation (\ref{keyformula2}).
+For $n=3$, this yields explicit formulas for the centers and radii of all poristic circles as functions of $t,$ which will be used in the sequel.
+For $n\geq 4,$ one can do the same inductively but the resulting formulas are more difficult to obtain.
+We will only give more details in the case where $n=4$ which is our main concern in this paper. \\

-Following a suggestion given in \cite{lamawi}, for any natural $n\geq 3$, we will also consider further numerical characteristics $J_{k,m}(Z)$ of a Steiner $n$-chain $Z$ defined as follows.
-For a pair of non-negative integers $k, m$ and a Steiner $n$-chain $Z$, put
+Following a suggestion given in \cite{lamawi}, for any natural $n\geq 3$, we consider further numerical characteristics $J_{k,m}(G)$ of a Steiner $n$-chain $G$ defined as follows.
+For a pair of non-negative integers $k, m$ and a Steiner $n$-chain $Z$, we define

-where $b_i$ are the bends as above and the $z_i$ are the centers of the circles in the given Steiner $n$-chain considered as complex numbers by complexifying the reference plane.
-For brevity, we will refer to the quantities $J_{k,m}$ as the {\it complex moments} of the Steiner chain $Z$.
+where $b_i$ are the bends as above and $z_i$ are the centers of the circles in the given Steiner $n$-chain $G$, considered as complex numbers by complexifying the reference plane endowed with canonical coordinate system of porism.
+For brevity, we will refer to the quantities $J_{k,m}(G)$ as the {\it complex moments} of the Steiner chain $G$.
 Clearly, $J_{k,0} = I_k$ so the complex moments are generalizations of the bending moments. \\

-An important result of \cite{lamawi} states that the complex moments $J_{mn}$ with $0\leq m \leq k \leq n-1$ are invariants of poristic Steiner $n$-chains.
-We call such quantities the {\it invariant complex moments} of a poristic Steiner chain and establish several results about those invariants. \\
+An important result of \cite{lamawi} states that the complex moments $J_{k,m}$ with $0\leq m \leq k \leq n-1$ are invariants of poristic Steiner $n$-chains.
+We call such quantities the {\it invariant complex moments} of poristic Steiner chains and establish several results about those invariants.
+Clearly, the total amount of all invariant moments is $(n-1)(n+2)/2$ including $n-1$ bending moments $J_{k,0} = I_k.$ \\